Need help?

 Is your technology available in all countries?

 Cambi’s Thermal Hydrolysis Process (THP) technology is available in most countries around the world.
-Should a municipality or utility contact us with a serious interest in our technology, we are glad to reach out to discuss and assess the potential impact of our systems on their business and community.
-Typically, interest in our technology is expressed through a public tender—a formal and structured process where the municipality or utility invites bids from companies to provide specific products or services.
+Should a municipality or utility be interested in our technology, we are available to discuss and assess the potential impact of our systems on their business and community.
+Typically, interest in our technology is expressed through a public tender— a formal and structured process where the municipality or utility invites proposals from companies to provide specific products or services.
 This ensures transparency and fair competition.

 How are THP projects priced?